wesbarnett/libgmxcpp/README.md

 In that case just remember to use "->" instead of "." when calling its methods.

+To get the coordinates of an atom use GetXYZ() method:

+    rvec a; // rvec comes from xdrfile library and is a three dimensional float array
-To get the coordinates of the 2nd atom of the 3rd frame of index group "C" and store in three dimensional vector a.
+    // Gets the 2nd atom of the 3rd frame of index group "C"

-    rvec a;
-    traj.GetXYZ(2,"C",1,a);

-Frame is specified, then group name, then atom number in that group.
-Lastly, the rvec variable where the coordinates are stored is specified.
+    // Arguments are frame, group name, atom number, rvec variable with coordinates stored traj.GetXYZ(2,"C",1,a);

+    // You can omit the group, getting the 2nd atom in the entire system traj.GetXYZ(2,1,a);

 To print out the coordinates you would then do:

+    // X, Y, and Z are constants in Utils.h, equiv. to 0, 1, and 2
     cout << a[X] << " " << a[Y] << " " << a[Z] << endl;

-X, Y, and Z are constants specified in Trajectory.h, equal to 0, 1, and 2 respectively.

-You can omit the group name from the call:

-    traj.GetXYZ(2,1,a);

 Now the variable a contains the coordinates of the 2nd atom in the 3rd frame of the simulation.

-To get the box dimensions for the first frame do:
+To get the box dimensions use GetBox() method:

-    matrix box;
-    traj.GetBox(0,box);

-matrix is a three by three array.
+    matrix box; // matrix is a three by three float array from xdrfile library
+    // Gets the box dimensions from the first frame: traj.GetBox(0,box);

 To get the number of frames in the simulation: